 Do you meet all of the eligibility criteria?
 Congrats!
 The next step will be to apply for the visa.
 We recommend you check out our guide that breaks down the Japan working holiday visa application in five simple steps: How Canadians can apply for a Japan Working Holiday Visa.

 If you would like assistance filing your Japan working holiday visa application, ourJapan Send Off Package might be just what you’re looking for.
 We guide you through the application and review your documents to ensure they are filled out correctly.
-Stepabroad’s special agreement with the Japanese Embassy allows us to submit visa applications on behalf of our participants.
-This means you don’t have to travel to the consulate!
-We also provide a detailed guide on how to begin your working holiday.
-It includes how to set up your bank account, cell phone, find a job, a place to live and so much more!
+Stepabroad’s special agreement with the Japanese Embassy allows us to submit visa applications on behalf of our participants who live in BC or the Yukon.
+If you live in another province or territory, we can still help you with the application, but you will need to submit your papers in-person at your closest consulate.
+In addition to visa application support, we also provide a detailed guide on how to begin your working holiday.
+It includes how to set up your Japanese bank account, cell phone, find a job, a place to live and so much more!

 Still looking for more information?
 Check out these links below to find out more: